Skip to main content

 Captive Insurance Agent

-With the proliferation of digital and mobile technologies, the consumer now has more ways than ever to buy an insurance policy.
-However, regardless of the technology, there are still just two dominant channels to buy insurance, directly from the insurance company or through an insurance agent.
-If you elect to purchase through an insurance agent, which type of insurance agent should you use?
-Will you work with an independent or a captive insurance agent?
+Today’s consumers have more ways than ever to purchase an insurance policy, thanks to digital and mobile advancements.
+However, despite these technological innovations, there are still only two primary channels for buying insurance: directly from an insurance company or through an insurance agent.
+If you choose to work with an agent, should you opt for an independent or a captive insurance agent?

 What is a captive insurance agent?

-In most cases, captive insurance agents can sell both personal and business insurance policies.
-However, those products will have to be offered exclusively by their host insurance carrier or group.
+Most captive agents sell both personal and business insurance, but their policies must come from their host insurance carrier or group.

 Benefits of a captive insurance agent